A module-theoretic interpretation of quantum expansion formula: A MULTIPLICATION FORMULA WITH ONE DIMENSIONAL EXTENSION SPACE

 \section{A MULTIPLICATION FORMULA WITH ONE DIMENSIONAL EXTENSION SPACE}

-In this section, we provide a multiplication formula between two string modules with one dimensional extension space.
-We explicitly give all the strings of modules.
-The extension space was studied in \cite{Canakcı_Pauksztello_Schroll_2021}. \begin{definition}[\cite{Canakcı_Pauksztello_Schroll_2021}] Let $v$ and $w$ be strings. \begin{enumerate} \item (Arrow extension)If there exists $a\in Q_1$ such that $u=wa^{-1}v$ is a string, then there is a non-split short exact sequence
+In this section, we provide a multiplication formula between two string modules with one-dimensional extension space.
+We explicitly give all the strings of these modules.
+The extension space was studied in \cite{Canakcı_Pauksztello_Schroll_2021}. \begin{definition}[\cite{Canakcı_Pauksztello_Schroll_2021}] Let $v$ and $w$ be strings. \begin{enumerate} \item (Arrow extension) If there exists $a\in Q_1$ such that $u=wa^{-1}v$ is a string, then there is a non-split short exact sequence